 Finally, you must work on your elevator pitch.
 This is a short, 30-second or less pitch to someone who can decide your fate.
 It must be kept short because you most likely will catch someone for only a few seconds in an elevator, between tasks or on their way to something much more important.
 Take the time to work on selling yourself in 50 words or less and you will be amazed at what it can do for you.

 My hope is that you will use some of these tactics to break out from the competition and begin to move forward in your career.
 I am not promising you it will be easy or that you will become an overnight success, but if you continue to form these good habits and actively pursue new leads you will start to make progress.
-Make sure to check our blog every Monday as we always have new articles, and follow us at @iamjambot and @_signaturesound to keep up with everything we are doing here at the studio.
-Seeya next week!
+Follow us at @iamjambot and @_signaturesound to keep up with everything we are doing here at the studio.